allisonamber/AbelmoschusEsculentus/README.md

        url="https://cdn1.parksmedia.wdprapps.disney.com/media/blog/wp-content/uploads/2023/10/24u89ty72uh4i2345ituh.jpg">

 # Okra's Many Origins
 As an orphaned plant there is no officially origin attributed to Okra, but there is a strong history of its presence and culturally significance in Asia and Africa.
-<span data-mouseover-map-flyto="6.2622, 6.9865, 7"> Anambra</span> is said to be known for five different species of the okra plant.
-These species are are grown across the different localities in the state.some are said to be more slippery than the other according to the specie.
+Lets start with Africa. <span data-mouseover-map-flyto="6.2622, 6.9865, 7"> Anambra</span> is said to be known for five different species of the okra plant.
+These species are are grown across the different localities in the state.some are said to be more slippery than the other according to the species.
 <param ve-map
 	center="6.2622, 6.9865"
 	zoom="2"